CsapoKrisztian/A38-Kanban-development/README.md

       dockerfile: 'Dockerfile'
     ports:
     - '3000:3000'
-# You can set the port here
+# You can set the port in the line above

     environment:
       - REACT_APP_SERVER=http://localhost:8080